-Exams: Your course grade will be based on three non-cumulative exams, each worth 100 points, attendance, and the definitions projects (see note below).
+Exams: Your course grade will be based on three non-cumulative exams, each worth 100 points, attendance, and the weekly definitions projects (see note below).
 Be warned: I do not allow make-up exams!
 In the event that you miss one of the regularly scheduled exams, you will be given an opportunity to replace it by taking a cumulative final exam at the end of the semester.
 Only those students who have missed a regularly scheduled exam will be allowed to take the cumulative final exam.
 Please read the "Course Policies" on Blackboard for more information.
 Definitions Project: Each student will also be required to complete the definitions project for each unit on selected key terms, hypotheses, and theories from the text or lecture notes.
 A copy of this project is to be submitted online on the due dates (see dates below) and is worth 30 points per set.
 Each set contains 10 terms, of which you will be required to complete all 10 (1 point for the textbook definition of the concept, 1 point for a definition of the concept in your own words, and 1 point for an example of the concept from your own life: 3 points X 10 concepts = 30 points per set).
 The purpose of this project is very simple: (a) constructing your own definitions and examples of social psychological concepts, hypotheses, and theories will further your understanding of the field, (b) it will also give you a great deal of practice "seeing" the world in terms of social psychological principles, and (c) when completed, each set will provide a detailed study guide for the exams.
 As an added bonus, when all sets are completed, you will have created a nicely organized, detailed summary of social psychology's major constructs and theories for future reference.
 Attendance: Attendance is mandatory.
 In the event of excessive absenteeism, I reserve the right to lower your final course grade by one or more letters.
 Specifically, missing more than 25% of class meetings will reduce your grade by one letter.
 Missing more than 35% of the class meetings will result in an automatic F in the course.
 Please read the "Course Policies" on Blackboard for more information.
 Extra Credit: There will be at least one opportunity to earn extra credit during the semester.
 Details will be announced later.

-Grade Details: Course Grade: Exam $1 = 100$ points Definitions Sets @ 30 points each A = 351 - 390 Exam $2 = 100$ points 3 sets total (3 sets X 30 points) = 90 points B = 312 - 350 Exam $2 = 100$ points C = 273 - 311 300 points Total Points in the Course: Exams (300) + Definitions (90) = 390 D = 234 - 272 F = 233 or less

-Required Texts: Kassin, Fein, & Markus (2017).
+Grade Details: Course Grade: Exam $1 = 100$ points Definitions Sets @ 30 points each A = 351 - 390 Exam $2 = 100$ points 3 sets total (3 sets X 30 points) = 90 points B = 312 - 350 Exam $2 = 100$ points C = 273 - 311 300 points Total Points in the Course: Exams (300) + Definitions (90) = 390 D = 234 - 272 F = 233 or less Required Texts: Kassin, Fein, & Markus (2017).
 Social Psychology.
 10th ed.
 NY, NY: Wadsworth.
 Note: You can buy the 9th edition instead, if you'd like.
 It is almost identical to the 10th edition.

-Class Meeting Schedule: Below is the list of dates for the lecture.
-Note that we meet TUESDAYS AND THURSDAYS EACH WEEK.
-Prior to attending the Tuesday lecture each week, you should complete the assignments listed for each unit (e.g., watching the video clips).
-The due dates for the definitions projects are listed below, and must be submitted by 11:00 on the due date.
-For example, the definitions project set for Unit 1 is due by 11:00 am on 9/1, prior to attending the lecture.
+Textbook Website: http://college.cengage.com/psychology/kassin/social_psychology/7e/site_index.html (Note: This is for the 7^{th} edition, but it covers the same basic information and is still functional.)
+You can register for the 10^{th} edition of the website with a code from your textbook.
+Class Meeting Schedule: Below is the list of dates for face-to-face meetings.
+Prior to attending the face-to-face meeting each week, you should complete the assignments listed for each unit (e.g., read the text, look over the notes, watch the video clips).
+DATE TOPIC READING ASSIGNMENT Part 1: